Don’t Add to or Subtract From Scripture

 More recently, I visited a church with odd requirements for women to wear dresses and not cut or color their hair.
 Where did that come from?
 I could go on.

-If we’re going to follow what the Bible says, let’s actually follow what it says and not interject our own ideas or delete our own biases.
+If we’re going to read the Bible with care, to follow what the Bible says, let’s actually follow what it says and not interject our own ideas or delete our own biases.